 Along with broad compatibility, the Launch CReader HD Plus offers multi-system diagnosis.
 It can read and clear codes or read live data for eight systems, including the engine, transmission, instrument panel, and more.
 It’s also faster at conducting these diagnoses than most scan tools we’ve seen.
 In mere seconds, you can both identify the vehicle information and scan for any error codes.

-The screen and design of the Launch CReader HD Plus are similar to the Nl102 above and equally intuitive to navigate.
+The Launch CReader HD Plus screen and design are similar to the Nl102 above and equally intuitive to navigate.
 Both life and freeze frame data are easy to interpret on the crisp color screen.
 It’s also an easy unit to update, though you should be aware you’ll need a Windows device to do so since it’s not compatible with Apple or Android operating systems.

 We recommend the Launch CReader HD Plus for independent truck drivers and owners because it’s easy to use and can also diagnose your vehicle’s issues.Check Price at Amazon

 Those looking for a professional performance from a hand-held scanner will love the FCAR F506.
 It’s capable of reading and clearing trouble codes associated with all major systems.
 That includes things like the IMMO system and battery that get neglected by other scan tools.

 You can also read more module data with the F506 than other tools.
 The ability to check parameters like the engine temperature and alternator voltage helps you identify potential problems before they become serious issues.
 You can better monitor your truck’s health and keep it running at its optimal level.